Palomino result when a

-Palominos are the result of one cream gene on a chestnut horse.
-The cream gene has a dilution effect on red hair, so the red hair on a palomino is diluted, usually to some shade of gold.
+chestnut horse inherits one cream gene.
+The red hair on a palomino is diluted, usually to some shade of gold.
 However, palominos can range in shade from nearly white to a very dark, sooty brown shade, often with heavy dappling.
 Sometimes these very dark palominos are mistaken for flaxen liver chestnuts or silver dapples.
 Palominos have a white mane and tail, although on very dark palominos, the sooty gene causes dark, silvery gray hairs to appear in the mane and tail.

 All palominos have at least one cream dilute parent.
 Click on any picture to enlarge

 All of the various cream dilutes in the Morgan breed originate from the following four sources:

 1. The LU Sheep Ranch, where the color is possibly coming from Night

 a.
 Dawnglo (Night Tide X Ishawooa), 1939 palomino mare.
 Found in Californio, San Willidust, and Tio Lalo descendants.

 b.
 Carmel Snow (Night Tide X Kaycee), 1939 palomino mare.
 Found in horses of Pineland descent

 c.
 Luxury (Night Tide X Mallow), 1939 buckskin mare (registered as dun).
 Found in the Aquila's prefixed colorfuls, Dickie's Pride, Desert Sands, and Yellow Bird descendants.

 d.
 Luellen (Night Tide X Ethete), 1939 smoky black mare.
 Found in descendants of Morgan Gold, Nugget Hanneman, and Rusty Walker.